milonmaze/privacy-terms-observatory/www.spotify.com/us/legal/privacy-policy.md

 3. Personal data we collect about you

 These tables set out the categories of personal data we collect and use.
+You can also watch our video about Personal Data at Spotify.

 Collected when you sign up for the Spotify Service or when you update your account Category	Description